How To Make A Box With Plywood

 • Measuring Tools: A tape measure, ruler, and square are essential for accurate measurements.

 • Cutting Tools: A circular saw or table saw is ideal for cutting plywood sheets.
-A jigsaw can be useful for making curved cuts or intricate designs.
+A jigsaw can be useful for making curved cuts or involved designs.

 • Fastening Tools: A drill with various drill bits, a countersink bit, and screws are necessary for assembling the box.
 A nail gun can also be used for faster assembly.